This post may contain affiliate links. You can view our affiliate disclosure here.

 2. Golfshot Golf GPS & Caddie App

 You’ll see Golfshot recommended all over the place as a top golf GPS app, and there’s a reason for that.
-At the time of writing, it has over 10,000 reviews on the Google Play store and an average rating of 4.5/5 stars.
+It has many thousands of positive reviews.

 The app is loaded with over 45,000 courses around the world and gives you distances to the green (front, middle and back) as well as hazards and other targets.
 You can also visualize each hole with 3D flyover previews, or view an entire 3D course preview before starting a round.